Doula Providers

 Doula Directory

-The Doula Directory (PDF available) lists Medi-Cal enrolled doulas by county who opted to be included in the directory.
+The Doula Directory lists Medi-Cal enrolled doula providers by county who opted to be included in the directory.
 It includes their specialties, language, ethnicity, contact information, and other information that doulas shared with DHCS for the directory.
-DHCS sends out an email with a survey via SurveyMonkey twice a month to new doulas so this information can be added to the directory.
-Medi-Cal approved doulas who did not receive the email for the survey within 30 days of their application may email DoulaBenefits@dhcs.ca.gov and asked to be included in the directory.
+DHCS updates the directory once each month.

 Managed Care Delivery System

-To assist doulas with contracting and onboarding with managed care plans (MCP), submitting claims and receiving payment, please visit the MCP point of contact list for doulas.
-MCP points of contact for general information can be found at Medi-Cal Managed Care Health Plan Directory.
-Please also see additional information in the Frequently Asked Questions for Doulas – Managed Care Plans.
+To assist doulas with contracting and onboarding with managed care plans (MCP), submitting claims and receiving payment, please refer to the information in the Frequently Asked Questions for Doulas - Managed Care Plans.
+For assistance with contacts at a specific MCP, please email DoulaBenefit@dhcs.ca.gov.

 Resources